sanskrit-lexicon/csl-doc/source/displays/index.rst

 words, using various transliterations.
 There are also options for the representation of Sanskrit words which are in Devanagari in the text.

-Each display contains a link to a: errors which are noticed.
+Each display contains a link to report errors which are noticed.

 .. toctree::
    :maxdepth: 1